David Baldacci

 David Baldacci (born August 5, 1960) is an American novelist.
 An attorney by education, Baldacci writes mainly suspense novels and legal thrillers.

-Biography
+His novels are published in over 45 languages and published in over 80 countries, having sold over 130 million copies worldwide.

 Early life and education

 David Baldacci was born and raised in Richmond, Virginia.
+He is of Italian descent.
 He graduated from Henrico High School and earned a B.A. in political science from Virginia Commonwealth University and a Juris Doctor from the University of Virginia School of Law, after which he practiced law for nine years in Washington, D.C.
-He is of Italian descent.

 Career

 Baldacci began writing stories as a child, when his mother gave him a notebook in which to record them.
-He wrote for more than two decades, penning short stories and later screenplays without much success.
+He wrote for more than two decades, penning short stories and later screenplays, without much success.

 While practicing law, he turned to novel writing, taking three years to write Absolute Power.
-Published in 1996, it was an international best seller.
-To date, Baldacci has published 46 best-selling novels for adults as well as seven novels for younger readers.
+Published in 1996, it was an international best-seller.
+To date, Baldacci has published 50 novels for adults as well as seven novels for younger readers.

 Personal life and philanthropy

-Baldacci resides in Fairfax County, Virginia, with his family.
+Baldacci lives in Fairfax County, Virginia, with his family.
+He has a daughter and a son.
+He is second cousins with John Baldacci, who served as governor of Maine from 2003 to 2011.

-Baldacci and his wife, Michelle, are the co-founders of the Wish You Well Foundation, which works to combat illiteracy in the United States by funding adult literacy and education programs.
-Baldacci became involved with the National Multiple Sclerosis Society after his sister, author Sharon Baldacci, was diagnosed with MS.
+Baldacci and his wife, Michelle, founded the Wish You Well Foundation, which works to combat illiteracy in the United States by funding adult literacy programs.
+Baldacci became involved with the National Multiple Sclerosis Society after his sister, author Sharon Baldacci, was diagnosed with MS. In 2008 the Foundation partnered with Feeding America to launch Feeding Body & Mind.

-Baldacci served for 10 years on the board of trustees of the Mark Twain House & Museum in Hartford, Connecticut.
+Baldacci has served for more than a decade on the board of trustees of the Mark Twain House & Museum in Hartford, Connecticut.
 In 2019, he donated $1 million to the home.